fbpx

 Responsibilities Involved with Closing on a House Purchase

 Closing on a house is the final step before the house legally becomes the buyer’s.
 The process involves the buyer signing off on the deal and transferring the last of the funds to the seller.
-At the end of close, the deed will be recorded, and the home will then become the buyer’s.
+At the end of closing, the deed records, and the buyer takes ownership of the home.

 When Does Escrow Close?

 In California, an escrow in California is officially closed the day the Grand Deed is recorded in the official records at the County Recorder’s office.
-When the deed is date-stamped by the County Clerk, Property ownership transfers from the seller to the buyer.
+The County Clerk date-stamps the deed, which transfers property ownership from the seller to the buyer.

 Seller’s Responsibilities During Closing